 For details on all EU persons’ rights, you can refer to this article.

 We have updated our data protection program.
 Here are some of our updates:

 - Policies and standards: We have developed a process to identify data lifecycle for more transparency, accuracy, accessibility, and security.

 - RingCentral maintains a Privacy Shield certification, which allows valid transfer of data between the EU and the US.

 - We offer a Data Processing Addendum, which oversees the relationship between us and our customers, and that too has been updated to demonstrate our GDPR compliance.

 - Third-party audits and certifications: RingCentral has obtained several certifications in order to demonstrate our commitment to protecting data.
 For example, RingCentral Office® is SSAE-16 SOC 2 certified.
-RingCentral Office also maintains HITRUST CSF certification, a rigorous certification to ensure protection of protected health information.
+RingCentral Office also maintains HITRUST CSF certification, a rigorous certification to ensure the protection of protected health information.